aimagelab/mugat/README.md

 ## Evaluation

+Check out [the release page here on GitHub](https://github.com/aimagelab/mugat/releases) to get our pretrained weights.

 To generate a JSON file (at `/path/to/results`) containing detailed results (all metrics both divided by document and combined), run the following:

 ```